 - Black Truffle Compound Cannabutter

-How much cannabis should i use for cannabutter?
+How much cannabis should i use for this cannabutter recipe?

 Depending on how potent you want to make it, you can put as little or much as you desire.
 We will be using 7 grams of cannabis buds into 250g of butter which is quite strong.
 If you have a low tolerance I would recommend using 3.5g or less per 250g stick of butter.
 If you are using trim or shake, you may want to add a bit more because there will be less THC/CBD in that compared to the flower buds.